lucasallison/ctqc/README.md

 cargo run --release -- --help
 ```

-The base directory contains an example circuit with random gates.
+The circuits directory contains an example circuit with random gates.
 To experiment with the usage of the tool this circuit can be used.
 For example, by checking trivial equivalence:

 ```
-cargo run --release -- -f example.ctqc -e example.ctqc -p
+cargo run --release -- -f circuits/example.ctqc -e circuits/example.ctqc -p
 ```

 ## Circuit File Formats

-The circuits that can be specified within these files is currently very limited.
-In future version we will look at the integration of QASM circuits, but as that is not the focus of this project we use a custom simplified format.
-There are five gates that can be used: H, S, CNOT, T and Rz(angle).
-Each gate of the circuit should be placed on a separate line and should be followed by the target qubit(s).
-In case of a CNOT the integers denote the control and target qubit respectively.
+The quantum circuits are represented using a custom file format.
+Each line in the file specifies one of five possible gates: H, S, CNOT, T, or Rz(angle), followed by the target qubit(s).
+For the CNOT gate, the integers represent the control and target qubits in that order.

 ### Example